 Exposure to mercury can cause a neurological disorder called erethism mercurialis, which can cause irritability and depression.

 Mercury vapor is its most dangerous form

 Even a simple thing such as a broken thermometer can lead to mercury poisoning.
 It can be particularly dangerous in a children's playroom if liquid mercury seeps into cracks and corners and is left undisturbed to vaporize.

 Fortunately, many thermometers, even household ones, are digital now.
 In the European Union, mercury "measuring instruments" such as thermometers have long been banned.
 In other regions, such as the United States and Asia, some mercury thermometers are still used in industry, but they are being phased out.

 It can take weeks for the symptoms from mercury poisoning to clear up.

 In addition to liquid mercury, mercury salts and compounds are also dangerous, especially when they get into water systems through industrial waste.

 Mercury poisoning via heavily contaminated seafood and fish can harm a person's fertility as well as threaten their nervous system.

-The effect is completely different when mercury is inhaled.
 As a vapor, the mercury is inhaled as individual atoms and quickly absorbed by the lungs where its poisonous effects begin to develop.